Lawnton

 Lawnton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 30 projects that could affect the region.
-Notable ones include the Strathpine Major Regional Activity Centre Master Plan, Petrie Central Retail and Residential Precinct Expansion, Moreton Bay Central (The Mill) - Knowledge and Innovation Precinct, and Les Hughes Sports Complex Master Plan Implementation.
-The following list details those most relevant.
+AreaSearch identified 30 projects likely affecting the region.
+Notable initiatives include Strathpine Major Regional Activity Centre Master Plan, Petrie Central Retail and Residential Precinct Expansion, Moreton Bay Central (The Mill) - Knowledge and Innovation Precinct, Les Hughes Sports Complex Master Plan Implementation.
+Below is a list of most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.